 - 9. Obtain a list of all disbursements made during the fiscal year.
 Randomly select six disbursements made during the period under examination and obtain documentation from management for these disbursements.
-Compare the selected disbursements to the supporting documentation, and: - a) report whether the six disbursements agree to the amount and payee in the supporting documentation; - No exceptions were identified as a result of applying this procedure. - b) report whether the six disbursements are coded to the correct fund and general ledger account; and - No exceptions were identified as a result of applying this procedure. - c) report whether the six disbursements were approved in accordance with management's policies and procedures. - One (1) of the six (6) disbursements tested had no documentation of management's approval, although, payment was for a recurring monthly billing.
+Compare the selected disbursements to the supporting documentation, and. - a) report whether the six disbursements agree to the amount and payee in the supporting documentation:

+No exceptions were identified as a result of applying this procedure.

+b) report whether the six disbursements are coded to the correct fund and general ledger account; and c) report whether the six disbursements were approved in accordance with management's policies and procedures.